sccmckenzie/meandr/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-This is okay, but what if we’re feeling more adventurous?

-  - Outdoor temperature
-  - Train station crowd density
-  - Stock price

-Using above `rnorm` method, which doesn’t provide any prolonged directional consistency, may not adequately emulate the *character* of these examples.
+The above data doesn’t exhibit any prolonged directional consistency.
+This may not adequately emulate the *character* of the above examples.

 `meandr` offers a solution to this problem.
 Each call to `meandr()` generates a unique `tibble` of **t** and **f** coordinates.
 For